Overview of the process for enrolling patients

 - Age 16 and over: 24-30 ml of blood

-7. Ship the blood samples within 72 hours of the blood draw to the Coordinating Center along with the proper forms.
-Forms include the Blood Specimen Shipping Request (printed from the database), Clinician’s Assurance, Research Consent Form (and Assent Form for minors), and DNA Diagnostic Consent Form.
-Samples received 72 hours after the blood draw will not be accepted into the Network.
+7. Ship the blood samples within 72 hours of the blood draw to the Coordinating Center along with the Blood Specimen Shipping Request (printed from the database), and Research Consent Form (and Assent Form for minors).
+Samples received 72 hours after the blood draw will not be accepted.

 DNA extracted from the patient blood samples and de-identified patient data are available to vision researchers who have received approval for a proposal through the eyeGENE® Resource Access Subcommittee (part of the eyeGENE® Steering Committee which oversees the eyeGENE® program).

 NOTE: There are no costs to you or the patient for molecular diagnostic testing. eyeGENE® will cover these costs.
 However, eye exams, blood draw and shipping charges are NOT covered by eyeGENE®.